Corteva Symposia Series Presents:

 David Mitchell

 Treasurer.
 PhD Candidate, Ecology Graduate Group, Eviner Lab.
-Soil management in native tree restoration to promote mycorrhizae and suppress soil-borne pathogens
+Soil management in native tree restoration to promote mycorrhizae and suppress soil-borne pathogens.

 Xiaolu Zhang